Construction clipart

 Standards

 Standards are critical areas of competency aligned to industry identified needs and Industry Recognized Credentials (IRCs) that will support student success in the field.
-Standards provide the structure that empower the teacher to choose the best curriculum and instructional approaches to guide skill and knowledge development for students.
+Standards provide the structure that empowers the teacher to choose the best curriculum and instructional approaches to guide skill and knowledge development for students.

 Industry Recognized Credentials

 Industry Recognized Credentials demonstrate standards and skills that strengthen student access to careers upon graduation.
 Each framework identifies at least one essential safety and essential industry credential, with supplemental and specialized credentials identified to help expand opportunities.
+This framework is designed for students to gain insight and skills and credentials necessary for success in this field, including the essential credentials OSHA 10-Construction and National Center for Construction Education Research (NCCER) Level 1.

 Instructional Resources